canalplus/rx-player/doc/architecture/buffers/segment_bookkeeper.md

 To construct this inventory, two methods can be used:

-  - one to add informations about a new segment, which should have been pushed to the SourceBuffer
+  - one to add information about a new segment, which should have been pushed to the SourceBuffer

   - one to synchronize the currently pushed segments with what the real